nzakas/understandinges6/manuscript/09-Classes.md

 console.log(y instanceof Shape);    // true
 ```

 In this example, the `Shape` class constructor throws an error whenever `new.target` is `Shape`, meaning that `new Shape()` always throws an error.
-However, you can still use it as a base class, which is what `Rectangle` does.
+However, you can still use `Shape` as a base class, which is what `Rectangle` does.
+The `super()` call executes the `Shape` constructor and `new.target` is equal to `Rectangle` so the constructor continues without error.

+I> Since classes cannot be called without `new`, `new.target` is never `undefined` inside of a class constructor.

 ## Summary

 For those who have struggled to understand JavaScript in the absence of classes, ECMAScript 6 classes provide an easier way to become acclimated with the language without needing to completely throw away their understanding of inheritance.
 ECMAScript 6 classes start out as syntactic sugar for the classical inheritance model of ECMAScript 5, but add a lot of features to reduce mistakes.

 ECMAScript 6 classes work with prototypal inheritance by defining non-static methods on the class prototype while static methods end up on the constructor itself.
-All methods are non-enumerable, which better matches the behavior of built-in objects for which methods are typically not enumerable by default.
+All methods are non-enumerable, which better matches the behavior of built-in objects for which methods are typically nonenumerable by default.
 Additionally, class constructors cannot be called without `new`, ensuring that you can't accidentally call a class as a function.

 Class-based inheritance allows you to derive a class from another class, function, or expression.
 This ability means you can call a function to determine the correct base to inherit from, allowing you to use mixins and other different composition patterns to create a new class.
 Inheritance works in such a way that inheriting from built-in objects, such as `Array`, is now possible and works as expected.